Ready for change? This one simple step will seal the deal.

 –Supplements for cognitive functioning.
 When people ask me about supplements, I always suggest doing some sort of lab to figure out which supplements you truly need.
 I did a neurotransmitter lab through a company called Neurogistics and learned that my neurotransmitters, like serotonin and dopamine, were all out of whack.
 Now I am taking the proper supplements to restore balance.

 –Inspiration.
 On my bathroom counter I have a deck of affirmation cards.
 Once I am done with my makeup, I say a prayer, asking for guidance.
 I then draw a card from the deck and reflect on it.
 I leave this card sitting out on the counter until the message is fully absorbed.
 Sometimes this means the card is sitting there for a few days!

 - A note on cell phones; I am guilty of a nasty habit.
 I check my phone way too early in the morning.
 My morning alarm is my iPhone.
 I find it so difficult to not instantly start checking emails, scrolling through social media, etc. It is an awful habit that poisons your well-rested brain.
 My solution to this is to buy a good, old-fashioned alarm clock and charge my phone in another room far, far away from my bed.

 After dinner has been eaten and quality time spent with the family, I begin my evening rituals.

 So there you have it.
 My bookends.
 Beautiful rituals cultivated to get me through my day and put me on course to achieve my why.
-Health isn’t only about diet and exercise.
-It’s about a symbiotic, healthy relationship between mind, body, and soul.
+Health is not only about diet and exercise.
+It is about a symbiotic, healthy relationship between mind, body, and soul.
 Remember; the true path to health starts with your desire for it.
 Set yourself up for success by implementing meaningful personalized tools that promote your capacity for healthy change.